 This doesn’t work at all times and the Android system will still force certain links to open in apps, mainly built-in apps like Gmail or Google Maps.

 Here’s how to clear default link settings for apps on your Android:

 - Open Default apps again.
 Once again, you might need to expand all apps, tap on the 3-dots menu, and open Default apps from there on some Android skins.

 - Locate and open the app that you don’t want to auto-open related links.

 - In the same menu, you can disable Instant apps.
 This feature will open links in apps even if they are not installed.

 The next time you open the link that is usually associated with that app, you’ll get a prompt to choose.
-Select Chrome and tap Always and you’re settled for good.
+Select Chrome and tap Always and you’re good.